bradens/uvc/csc582A/logbook_part_3.md

 Overall I think derek did his homework and presented a good project, and the models in this project can probably be applied to other types of matching problems.

+### Final entry
+This course has yielded some really good learning outcomes for me, such as markov chains, which now appear in anything i read!
+I recently discovered a type of machine learning which caught my eye, called Deep learning (another term for layers of neural networks).
+The difference is there are layers, and some of the first layers are dont automatically, and then once they are at a high enough level, they are "supervised".